Emergency Line (+92) 51 2211779

 Increased circulation

 The overriding point to consider pertaining to increased circulation in carboxytherapy is that hypercapnia improves tissue oxygenation.
-When applied topically, the increase in carbon dioxide concentration within the tissue.
+When applied topically, this increases in carbon dioxide concentration within the tissue.
 The peripheral blood vessels causes precapillary arterioles to dilate, ultimately increasing blood flow to the skin.
 Hypercapnia further lowers the resistance of the arteries in the skin and muscles, which dilate on account of the decline in pH.
 This takes place even with carbon dioxide administration into the skin.
 Curry and Bombardelli reported the verification of this increased vasodilation in the arterioles and metarterioles, as well as the increased vasomotion.

 Carboxytherapy for aesthetics